HAS-Tools-Fall2020/homework-genoonan/Submissions/Noonan_HW5.md

 _Figure 2: flow statistics_
 ![](assets/Noonan_HW5-5e77a05d.JPG)

 **3. Provide the same information but on a monthly basis.
 (Note: you should be able to do this with one or two lines of code)**

+_Figure 4 - Five highest flow values_
 ![](assets/Noonan_HW5-ab91d271.JPG)

 **4. Provide a table with the 5 highest and 5 lowest flow values for  the period of record.
-Include the date, month and flow values in your summary.**
+Include the date, month and flow values in your summary**

 _Figure 4 - Five highest flow values_
 ![](assets/Noonan_HW5-dfe8877c.JPG)

 _Figure 5 - Five lowest flow values_
 ![](assets/Noonan_HW5-433db8f5.JPG)

 **5. Find the highest and lowest flow  values for every month of the year (i.e. you will find 12 maxes and 12 mins) and report back what year these occurred in.**

 _Figure 6 - Flow stats by Month_
 ![](assets/Noonan_HW5-973f866a.JPG)

 _Figure 7 - Max Flow by Month_
 ![](assets/Noonan_HW5-e6d0d496.JPG)

 _Figure 8 - Min Flow by Month_
 ![](assets/Noonan_HW5-b463d9e8.JPG)

   |Month|Year|Min Flow|Max Flow|